Jim Devellano: New York Islanders

 In 1972 Devellano was hired by general manager Bill Torrey and head scout Ed Chadwick as an Eastern Canada scout for the expansion New York Islanders.
 In his first season, he scouted "no-brainer" number 1 overall pick Denis Potvin, whom the Islanders selected in the 1973 NHL Draft.
 Devellano also played a role in nominating Al Arbour, a former player in St. Louis, to be Islanders head coach.
-In 1974, Devellano was promoted to Director of Scouting, where he would be overseeing the Islanders drafts.
+In 1974, Devellano was promoted to director of scouting, where he would be overseeing the Islanders drafts.
 He also served as general manager for the Islanders minor league affiliate, the Indianapolis Checkers of the Central Hockey League.
-In 1981, Devellano was named Assistant General Manager of the Islanders after Stanley Cup championships in 1980 and 1981.
+In 1981, Devellano was named assistant general manager of the Islanders after Stanley Cup championships in 1980 and 1981.
 After winning the Stanley Cup again in 1982, Devellano invested his playoff bonus of $25,000 into Maple Leaf Gardens Limited.

-Devellano received three Stanley Cup rings with the Islanders; two as scout (1980, 1981) and one as Assistant General Manager/Director of Scouting (1982).
+Devellano received three Stanley Cup rings with the Islanders; two as scout (1980, 1981) and one as assistant general manager and director of scouting (1982).
 Some of the Islanders drafted during his tenure include Denis Potvin, Bryan Trottier, Mike Bossy, Clark Gillies, John Tonelli, Ken Morrow, and Brent Sutter.

 Detroit Red Wings

 Devellano was hired as general manager for the Detroit Red Wings by new owner Mike Ilitch in the summer of 1982.

 Devellano served as the general manager of the Detroit Red Wings from 1982–1990, and again from 1994-1997.
 He remained in the Red Wings front office as a vice president during Bryan Murray's tenure as GM from 1990-1994.
-During his second stint as GM, Devellano served alongside Red Wings head coach Scotty Bowman, who also held the title of Director of Player Personnel.
+During his second stint as GM, Devellano served alongside Red Wings head coach Scotty Bowman, who also held the title of director of player personnel.

 Devellano was instrumental in bringing the Russian Five to the Red Wings.
 He drafted Sergei Fedorov, Vladimir Konstantinov, and Vyacheslav Kozlov while all three were still playing in Russia, and later played a role in helping them defect to the United States so that they could play in the NHL.
 He added Slava Fetisov in a trade with the New Jersey Devils in 1995, and then acquired Igor Larionov just after the start of the 1995-1996 season by trading Ray Sheppard to the San Jose Sharks.
 Detroit went on to win two consecutive Stanley Cups in 1997 and 1998, and won two more in 2002 and 2008.

-After the Stanley Cup Championship 1997 season, Devellano was named Senior Vice President and Alternate Governor, Bowman remained as head coach, and Assistant General Manager Ken Holland was named General Manager.
+After the Stanley Cup Championship 1997 season, Devellano was named senior vice president and alternate governor, Bowman remained as head coach, and assistant general manager Ken Holland was named general manager.

 On September 22, 2012, the Red Wings were fined $250,000 by the NHL after Devellano made public comments about the 2012 NHL lockout during negotiations between the owners and the players' union.
 Owners and team officials had been warned that they would be fined if they made any such comments after the lockout began.